fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 Domain 0 less mode eliminates need for trusted VM.
-Also, since Xen itself is responsible for booting multiple VMs there is no need for tools that manage Xen (which don't work on any OS).
+Also, since Xen itself is responsible for booting multiple VMs there is no need for tools that manage Xen (which don't work on any OS besides Linux).
 Fobnail Attester could be integrated in a similar way that with CAmkES based VM (see CAmkES section above for [details](#fobnail-integration-4)).
 The main difference would be that the secure component would be a separate VM.